i-am-artur/i-am-artur/README.md

 ### <b>Idea GIC s.r.o.
 (Czech Republic)</b>

-FilmClick (SaaS) - allows you to automate the work of a film crew at the stage of filming planning.
+FilmClick (SaaS) - helps to schedule work of filming crews.

 I was responsible to develop:
 - Page with movie scenes filming schedule.
 User can drag-and-drop scenes to calendar and sort their position to organize schedule.
 Every drag-and-drop operation makes API call and saves state of scenes schedule on server.
 Scenes can be filtered by many properties.
 Days of calendar can have properties like blocked, day off and etc.